 “Salutarsi è una pena così dolce che ti direi addio fino a domani.”

 “Parting is such sweet sorrow that I shall say goodnight till it be morrow.”

-Well… it’s a quote in one of Shakespeare’s most famous plays: Romeo and Juliet.
+Well… it’s a quote from one of Shakespeare’s most famous plays: Romeo and Juliet.

 The verb “direi” in the Italian translation of Shakespeare’s quote is the condizionale presente (present conditional form) of “dire” (to say).
 We could translate it as “would say”.

 The present conditional tense in Italian is the equivalent of the English construction of “would” + verb (for instance: I would leave).